FIND NP PROGRAMS

-I never shadowed a nurse practitioner before I went to NP school, but I lived with an NP, so I was bombarding her with questions all the time anyways.
+I never shadowed a nurse practitioner before I went to NP school, but I lived with an FNP, so I was bombarding her with questions all the time anyways.
 By asking a lot of questions I was able to envision myself as an NP and start seeing what type of clinician I would be, long before I became one.
-There are several reasons why it is important to ask questions when shadowing a nurse practitioner, but the top three are:
+There are several reasons why it is important to have questions to ask a nurse practitioner when shadowing, but the top three are:

 QUESTION #1: What inspired you to become a nurse practitioner, and how did you get started in your career?